Background pattern

 Slow heart rate (bradycardia) and irregular heartbeats

-Your doctor will ask you to stay in the consultation or hospital for a minimum of 6 hours, with pulse and blood pressure checks every hour, after taking the first dose of Fingolimod SUN or after taking the first dose of Fingolimod SUN 0.5 mg, in the case that you have been switched from a previous dose of 0.25 mg once a day, so that appropriate measures can be taken if adverse effects appear at the start of treatment.
+Your doctor will ask you to stay in the office or hospital for at least 6 hours, with pulse and blood pressure checks every hour, after taking the first dose of Fingolimod SUN or after taking the first dose of Fingolimod SUN 0.5 mg, in the case that you have been switched from a previous dose of 0.25 mg once a day, so that appropriate measures can be taken in case of adverse effects that appear at the start of treatment.
 You will need to have an electrocardiogram before the first dose of fingolimod and after the 6-hour monitoring period.
 Your doctor may continuously monitor your electrocardiogram during this time.
-If, after the 6-hour period, you have a very slow or decreasing heart rate, or if your electrocardiogram shows abnormalities, you will need to be monitored for a longer period (at least 2 hours more and possibly overnight), until this is resolved.
-The same may apply if you are restarting fingolimod after a pause in treatment, depending on both the duration of the pause and how long you were taking fingolimod before the pause.
+If after the 6-hour period you have a very slow or decreasing heart rate, or if your electrocardiogram shows abnormalities, you will need to be monitored for a longer period (at least 2 hours more and possibly overnight), until this is resolved.
+The same may apply if you are resuming fingolimod after a pause in treatment, depending on both the duration of the pause and how long you were taking fingolimod before the pause.

-If you have, or are at risk of having, irregular or abnormal heartbeats, if your electrocardiogram is abnormal, or if you have a heart disease or heart failure, fingolimod may not be suitable for you.
+If you have or are at risk of having irregular or abnormal heartbeats, if your electrocardiogram is abnormal, or if you have heart disease or heart failure, fingolimod may not be suitable for you.

-If you have had sudden fainting spells in the past or decreased heart rate, fingolimod may not be appropriate for you.
-You will be evaluated by a cardiologist (heart specialist) who will advise you on how to start treatment with fingolimod, including monitoring during the night.
+If you have suffered from sudden fainting in the past or a decrease in heart rate, fingolimod may not be suitable for you.
+You will be evaluated by a cardiologist (heart specialist) who will advise you on how to start treatment with fingolimod, including nighttime monitoring.

 If you are taking other medications that can slow your heart rate, fingolimod may not be suitable for you.
-It is necessary for a cardiologist to evaluate you, and it is they who will decide if you can switch to alternative medications that do not slow your heart rate to allow treatment with fingolimod.
-If this change is impossible, the cardiologist will advise you on how to start treatment with fingolimod, including monitoring during the night.
+You need to be evaluated by a cardiologist, who will assess whether you can switch to alternative medications that do not slow the heart rate to allow treatment with fingolimod.
+If the aforementioned change is not possible, the cardiologist will advise you on how to start treatment with fingolimod, including nighttime monitoring.

 If you have never had chickenpox

 If you have not had chickenpox, your doctor will check your immunity to the virus that causes it (varicella-zoster virus).
-If you are not protected against the virus, your doctor will probably delay starting treatment with fingolimod for a month after completing the vaccination cycle.
+If you are not protected against the virus, you will likely need to be vaccinated before starting treatment with fingolimod.
+If so, your doctor will delay the start of treatment with fingolimod for one month after completing the vaccination cycle.

 Infections

 Fingolimod reduces the number of white blood cells in your blood (especially the number of lymphocytes).
 White blood cells fight infections.
-During treatment with fingolimod (and for up to 2 months after you stop treatment), you may be more susceptible to infections.
-You may even have a worsening of an existing infection.
-Infections can be severe and potentially life-threatening.
-If you think you have contracted an infection, have a fever, have symptoms similar to the flu, have herpes (cold sore) or have a headache accompanied by neck stiffness, sensitivity to light, nausea, rash, and/or confusion or seizures (which can be symptoms of meningitis and/or encephalitis caused by a fungal infection or the herpes virus), contact your doctor immediately as it can be severe and life-threatening.
+During treatment with fingolimod (and up to two months after stopping treatment), you may be more likely to get infections.
+You may even have a worsening of an infection you already have.
+Infections can be serious and potentially life-threatening.
+If you think you have an infection, have a fever, have flu-like symptoms, have herpes (shingles), or have a headache accompanied by stiffness in the neck, sensitivity to light, nausea, rash, and/or confusion or seizures (which can be symptoms of meningitis and/or encephalitis caused by a fungal infection or the herpes virus), contact your doctor immediately because it can be serious and life-threatening.

-If you think your MS is worsening (e.g., weakness or changes in vision) or if you notice any new symptoms, inform your doctor immediately, as they may be symptoms of a rare brain disorder caused by an infection called progressive multifocal leukoencephalopathy (PML).
+If you think your MS is getting worse (e.g., weakness or vision changes) or if you notice any new symptoms, tell your doctor immediately, as they may be symptoms of a rare brain disorder caused by an infection called progressive multifocal leukoencephalopathy (PML).
 PML is a serious disease that can cause severe disability or death.
-Your doctor will evaluate the need for a magnetic resonance imaging (MRI) scan to assess your condition and decide if you need to stop taking this medication.
+Your doctor will assess the need for an MRI scan to evaluate your condition and decide if you need to stop taking this medication.

-There have been reports of human papillomavirus (HPV) infection, including papilloma, dysplasia, warts, and cancer associated with HPV, in patients treated with fingolimod.
-Your doctor will evaluate if you need to be vaccinated against HPV before starting treatment.
-If you are a woman, your doctor will also recommend regular HPV checks.
+It has been reported that patients treated with fingolimod have developed infections with the human papillomavirus (HPV), including papilloma, dysplasia, warts, and HPV-associated cancer.
+Your doctor will assess whether you need to be vaccinated against HPV before starting treatment.
+If you are a woman, your doctor will also recommend that you have HPV screenings.

 Macular edema

-Before starting treatment with Fingolimod SUN, your doctor may request that you have an eye examination if you have or have had eye problems or other signs of inflammation in the central vision area (macula) of the back of the eye, eye inflammation or infection (uveitis), or diabetes.
+Before starting treatment with Fingolimod SUN, your doctor may request an eye examination if you have or have had visual disorders or other signs of inflammation in the central vision area (the macula) of the eye, an inflammation or infection of the eye (uveitis), or diabetes.

-After starting treatment with fingolimod, your doctor may request that you have an eye examination 3 or 4 months after starting treatment.
+After starting treatment with fingolimod, your doctor may request an eye examination after 3 or 4 months of treatment.

-The macula is a small area of the retina located at the back of the eye that allows you to see shapes, colors, and details clearly and clearly.
-Fingolimod may cause inflammation of the macula, and this condition is known as macular edema.
-Inflammation usually occurs within the first four months of treatment with fingolimod.
+The macula is a small area of the retina located at the back of the eye that allows you to see shapes, colors, and details clearly and sharply.
+Fingolimod can cause inflammation of the macula, and this condition is known as macular edema.
+The inflammation usually occurs in the first four months of treatment with fingolimod.

 If you have had macular edema, consult your doctor before continuing treatment with fingolimod.

-A macular edema can cause the same visual symptoms as an MS attack (optic neuritis).
-At first, you may not have any symptoms.
-It is necessary to communicate any changes you notice in your vision to your doctor.
-Your doctor may want to have an eye examination, especially if:
+Macular edema can cause the same visual symptoms as those produced in an MS attack (optic neuritis).
+At first, you may not have symptoms.
+You need to tell your doctor about any changes you notice in your vision.
+Your doctor may want to perform an eye examination, especially if:

-• the center of your visual field becomes blurry or contains shadows
+• the center of your field of vision becomes blurry or has shadows

-• a blind spot appears in the center of your visual field
+• a blind spot appears in the center of your field of vision

 • you have problems seeing colors or small details.